Grow Cabbage Quickly

 If you’re an impatient gardener and want to grow something fast, the first thing to do is to choose an early-season variety.
 Let’s take cabbage, since that is the subject of the last email I received.

-Your best bet to get a quick head of cabbage is to choose varieties such as FARAO F1 or Golden Acre.
+Your best bet to grow cabbage quickly is to choose varieties such as FARAO F1 or Golden Acre.
 These varieties take 62 to 63 days to harvest, as opposed to others which may take as long as 140 days from planting to harvest.

 While you should have your soil pH tested, the tests take time.
 I don’t recommend home tests as I recently read a university study that found them highly unreliable.
 So, that leaves your local cooperative extension service, which you can locate by visiting our Cooperative Extension Directory.
 To gather your samples, mail them in and wait for the results defeats the purpose of growing the crop quickly.